USEPA/workshops/lessons/repr_doc.md

 ## Exercise 2

 1. Create a new presentation
-2. Using the example for our .Rmd document, read in your data file.
+2. Using the example from our .Rmd document, read in your data file.
 3. Add four slides: one that describes your analysis, one that shows results, one that shows a figure, and the last one will includes animated gif (hint: `![image](url)`).
 Go to <https://giphy.com> and search for some good (and appropriate for work) ones.
 For instance, <https://giphy.com/search/happy-dance> has some nice ones.

 If there is time, we can present these for everyone.